Hey, you! Want to contribute to Jetpack?

 Just getting to know what Jetpack is?
 Welcome!

-Next, how about signing up for our Beta program?
+Next, try signing up for our Beta program.
 Beta testers give updates, fixes, and new features a test run before they’re publicly released, so they’re a very important part of the development process.
-If you’re interested in joining the beta group, you can sign up for the Beta program here.
+If you’re interested, you can sign up for the Beta program here.

 Once you have a handle on how Jetpack works, why not take a look at GitHub, the tool we use to track bugs?
 You’ll be ready to start submitting bug reports in no time.

 Long-Range Flight: Intermediate Coders

 If you’re comfortable reading and editing code but aren’t yet writing your own from scratch, help the bug zappers by submitting bug reports.
 If you’ve never submitted a bug report before, check out Creating a Great Bug Report to make sure your reports have all the info a developer needs to resolve the issue quickly and effectively.

 If you’re going to be submitting reports, you’ll also want to get familiar with GitHub.
 Once you get comfortable reporting, start looking around the code and get ready to take the next step — submitting patches.

 Intergalactic Travel: Advanced Developers